Louisville vs. Florida State NCAA Football Odds, Plays and Insights | September 25, 2021

-Oddsmakers project a competitive contest between ACC foes when the Louisville Cardinals (2-1, 0-0 ACC) visit the Florida State Seminoles (0-3, 0-0 ACC) on Saturday, September 25, 2021 at Bobby Bowden Field at Doak Campbell Stadium.
+Oddsmakers project a tight contest between ACC rivals when the Louisville Cardinals (2-1, 0-0 ACC) visit the Florida State Seminoles (0-3, 0-0 ACC) on Saturday, September 25, 2021 at Bobby Bowden Field at Doak Campbell Stadium.
 Florida State is a 1.5-point underdogs.
-A total of 61.5 points has been set for this game.
+The total for this matchup has been set at 61.5 points.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.